You are listening to the Sean Hannity Radio Show Podcast.

 We have two, well, three stories that we're really following for you today.

-Uh the first is what happened, and twenty two people were slaughtered at this Ariana Grande concert last night.
+The first is what happened, and 22 people were slaughtered at this Ariana Grande concert last night.

-I know my my daughter at some point did, I don't know if she still does, but I it's kind of like what, you know, between like six and seven years old and sixteen years old, is that about right?
+I don't know if she still does, but it's kind of like, what, you know, between like six and seven years old and 16 years old.

-So teenagers and and kids that are younger than teenage years.
+So teenagers and kids that are younger than teenage years.

 Then we have all of the issues we have been following with a huge update today as it relates to Russia collusion, Russia collusion, Russia collusion, Russia collusion.